 You can access the settings through the burger menu in the upper left corner of the screen.
 There, you can set the lock time, choose to use biometric data to unlock the app, enable MFA, and manage your subscription.

 Interestingly, the Android app doesn’t allow taking screenshots – and toggling the “allow screen capture” permission on or off requires your master password.
 However, there's an instant photo encryption on Android app now – it allows you to keep them secure.

 The only slightly frustrating thing about the mobile NordLocker app is that it sometimes takes a second too long to load the lockers and files.

 The NordLocker cloud can be accessed on the web as well, and this is especially convenient when you need a file but don’t want to download NordLocker on every device you ever use, such as a school computer.

 The NordLocker Web Access interface looks exactly like the desktop application.
 It has the purple theme going on, and all the file uploading, locker organization, and settings tweaking action happen just the same as with mobile and desktop apps.

 The only difference is maybe that the settings for your account, security, privacy, and everything else can be accessed by clicking on your profile icon in the upper right corner.

 NordLocker’s working principle is file encryption.
 All uploaded files get encrypted with end-to-end encryption and can either stay on your computer or be uploaded to the NordLocker cloud.
 The NordLocker cloud also has a sync function, which allows you to access the same files and settings on different devices.

-On Windows and macOS devices, you can choose whether you want to upload the files to the cloud only, or to also download them on your computer.
-On Android – and most likely on the coming-soon iOS app as well – all the files are in the cloud only and are not automatically downloaded.
+On Windows and macOS devices, you can choose whether you want to upload the files to the cloud only or to also download them on your computer.
+On Android and iOS – all the files are in the cloud only and are not automatically downloaded.
 This is done to save space on your mobile device.
 However, you always have the option to download any files from the cloud if you wish.

 How to install and use NordLocker?